 For example, during U.S. prohibition people tended to drink less often.
-However, when they had a chance to drink, they usually did so to excess.
+But when they had a chance to drink, they usually did so to excess.
 They wouldn’t go to a speakeasy to have a leisurely drink.
 To the contrary, they guzzled alcohol.

 Resources: Alcohol Policies and Adolescent Drinking